New Faculty Spotlight: Irem Eryilmaz

 Today, Eryilmaz still enjoys conducting research, and completes projects related to ECE, but it is not her top responsibility.

-“Ohio State is a really good school,” said Eryilmaz.
+“Ohio State is a really good school,” Eryilmaz said.
 “I like the atmosphere and the students.
 It’s very welcoming.
 I don’t feel much competition, it’s more cooperation, so it’s a good atmosphere to teach in.”

 Apart from her new position, Eryilmaz continues to find career inspiration in a quote from her favorite novel, Antoine de Saint-Exupery's 1939 memoir, “Wind, Sand and Stars."